William Earl Dodge Stokes: Publications

 In 1917, Stoke wrote The Right to be Well Born; or, Horse Breeding in its Relation to Eugenics which was published by C. J. O'Brien in New York.
 In this book, Stokes, who was a horse breeder, extended his theories from the equine, advocating selective breeding in humans and the grading of men who are candidates for marriage.
 He writes that the genealogical records of the working class should be kept so that prospective employers can assess their capabilities.
 The book was so ill-received that the publishers sued Stokes for the recovery of their costs.

 Personal life

-In 1895, aged 43, Stokes married 19-year-old Rita Hernandez de Alba Acosta (1875–1929), the daughter of Cuban émigré Ricardo de Acosta.
+In 1895, aged 43, Stokes married 19-year-old Rita Hernandez de Alba Acosta, the daughter of Cuban émigré Ricardo de Acosta.
 Rita's youngest sister, Mercedes de Acosta, wrote in her autobiography that "when Rita finally decided to marry Will Stokes it was, I believe, because she felt his wealth could open doors...
 But she paid a high price for any material gain."
-Together, Rita and William were the parents of one son, whom they called "Weddie".
+Rita and William were the parents of one son, William Earl Dodge Stokes Jr., a.k.a.
+W. E. D. Stokes, whom they called "Weddie".
 According to her sister, Rita hated the child and could hardly bring herself to hold him.
 In 1900, Rita filed for divorce and the settlement was said to be $2 million, a record at that time.